 They Rely on Multiple Income Streams

-Whether it’s from rental income or a passive income stream they built during their working years, some Americans are confident they will be comfortable during their working years.
+Whether it’s from rental income or a passive income stream they built during their working years, some Americans are confident they will be comfortable on their passive income during their retirement years.
 But those funds might not be enough.
-To be safe, you need to have sources of income that are worth 60 to 90 percent of your current income, according to the STA Wealth Management Retirement Survival Guide.
+According to research conducted by T. Rowe Price, you should be targeting a 75% replacement rate for your current income.

 They’re Still Recovering From 2008

+It might be some 15 years later, but many people are still recovering from the 2008 financial crisis, and it’s still affecting their ability to save for retirement.
 The crisis in the American housing market left millions of homes in foreclosure.
-The series of events that ensued made people lose confidence in the markets.
-Those who felt the effects of the 2008 crisis the most could be less likely to save money for retirement and focus more on taking care of current bills — especially the mortgage and other living expenses.
+Those who felt the effects of the 2008 crisis the most could be less likely and able to save money for retirement with their focus more on taking care of current bills, especially mortgages and other living expenses.